chandru010/web-page/README.md

 # web-page
-simple front end web page for hotels management
+simple front end web page for hotels management using HTML and CSS